 The mystery surrounding the origins of the Iko’ots people is that no one knows when, why, or how they came to southern Oaxaca, but everyone seems to agree they arrived from somewhere else.
-There is speculation that they sailed from El Centro—a vague allusion to Central America, maybe the Miskito Coast of Nicaragua—or as far south as coastal Ecuador or Peru.
+There is speculation that they sailed from El Centro—a vague allusion to Central America, Nicaragua’s Miskito Coast, or as far south as coastal Ecuador or Peru.
 Alejandro Castaneira, an anthropologist who has worked with the Iko’ots for decades, explains that oral histories hold that the earliest voyagers “arrived by sea, looking to the earth.”
 He is deferential when discussing his opinion and his investigations into the origins of the Iko’ots because “anthropologists research and write encyclopedias about things that Indigenous people already know.”

 Questions around the origins of the Iko’ots persist, in part, because they speak a unique language isolate, which means it represents its own language family; but also due to scant evidence that would indicate the Iko’ots were in fact a seafaring people.
 They do not use sails or build deep hulled boats.
 Nor do they fish the deep waters of the Pacific, preferring to harvest their sustenance near the shores of Laguna Superior, the shallow inland sea that comprises their homeland, and cast their lines and nets off the sandspit that protects the lagoon from the ocean.
 Castaneira offers no definitive answer; he speculates with reason that they could have migrated overland or hitched a ride with others on boats.